 Like almost every other animal, whales have a "fight or flight" response to being attacked.
-When being hunted by killer whales in arctic waters, slow-swimming belugas will use sea ice to evade their fellow cetaceans.
-Grey whales, on the other hand, have been known to fight back against their attackers.
-The grey whale earned the nickname "devilfish" during whaling times because it had a reputation for ramming vessels that attacked the whale itself or its calves.
+When being hunted by killer whales in arctic waters, belugas will use sea ice to evade their fellow cetaceans and provide barriers to help them escape.
+In coastal regions, such as Cook Inlet in Alaska, the smaller belugas can also flee to shallow waters where the killer whales cannot easily pursue them.

 In 1997, a group of scientists from the National Oceanic and Atmospheric Administration witnessed a group of nine sperm whales being attacked by a pod of killer whales.
-The scientists said the sperm whales attempted to beat back their attackers by arranging in a circular formation, with their heads pointed inward, and using their tail fins to swipe at the orcas.
+The scientists said the sperm whales attempted to beat back these sperm whale predators by arranging in a circular formation, with their heads pointed inward, and using their tail fins to swipe at the orcas.
 They were ultimately unsuccessful.